 Here are answers to some of the questions I’ve received about making gluten-free puff pastry from scratch:

 Why do you roll out the dough several times?
-Traditional puff pastry has many layers, and those layers are formed when the dough is rolled out, folded, then rolled out again.
-This step is required at least six times in baking with gluten, but in gluten-free baking, we do it a few times to get a few layers despite not having any gluten to develop.
+Traditional puff pastry has many layers, and those layers are formed when the dough is rolled out, folded, and then rolled out again.
+This step is required to get a layered and flaky crust.

 Do I have to use the egg wash on top?
 The egg wash will help the puff pastry brown, but you can use something like coconut cream or omit it altogether.